progit/progit/de/02-git-basics/01-chapter2.markdown

 	    Signed-off-by: Scott Chacon <schacon@example.com>

-As you can tell, Git simply replaces the new command with whatever you alias it for.
+As you can tell, Git simply replaces the new command with whatever you alias it to.
 However, maybe you want to run an external command, rather than a Git subcommand.
 In that case, you start the command with a `!` character.
 This is useful if you write your own tools that work with a Git repository.
 We can demonstrate by aliasing `git visual` to run `gitk`:

 Wie du dir denken kannst, ersetzt Git ganz einfach den Alias mit dem jeweiligen Befehl, für den er definiert ist.
 Wenn du allerdings einen externen Befehl anstelle eines Git Subbefehls ausführen willst, kannst du den Befehl mit einem Auführungszeichen (`!`) anfangen.
 Das ist in der Regel nützlich, wenn du deine eigenen Hilfsmittel schreibst, um Git zu erweitern.
 Wir können das demonstrieren, indem wir `git visual` als `gitk` definieren: